-China’s explosive transformation from a planned economy to a more market oriented one over the past three decades owes much to the charismatic reformer, Zhu Rongji.
+China’s explosive transformation from a planned economy to a more market-oriented one over the past three decades owes much to the charismatic reformer Zhu Rongji.
 His pragmatism and strong work ethic have been key forces in China’s drive to greater modernization and global stature.
-He served as the mayor and party chief in Shanghai from 1987 to 1991, as vice premier of China from 1991 to 1997, and then served as premier until 2003.
-This monumental collection brings together, for the first time in English, over one hundred important speeches, articles, letters, and instructions from Zhu Rongji during his term as vice premier, when he had major responsibilities for setting China on a new and fruitful course.
+He served as the mayor and party chief in Shanghai from 1987 to 1991, as vice premier of China from 1991 to 1998, and then as premier until 2003.
+This monumental collection brings together, for the first time in English, over one hundred important speeches, articles, letters, and instructions written during his term as vice premier, when he had major responsibility for fulfilling Deng Xiaoping’s vision and setting China on a new and fruitful course.

 These pages also reflect the forthright personality that gained great popularity with the Chinese public.
-Zhu vows to speak the truth and avoid “empty talk” as he tells his compatriots, “We must tackle [reform] with both hands, and both hands must be strong.”
-To this end, he provides lists of “musts” and “mustn’ts” that will ensure a “soft landing” during China’s transition and throughout calls for swift and resolute action, both in reform and in fighting of corruption.
+Zhu vows to speak the truth and avoid “empty talk,” as he tells his compatriots.
+“We must tackle [reform] with both hands, and both hands must be strong.”
+To this end, he provides lists of “musts” and “mustn’ts” that will ensure a “soft landing” during China’s transition and calls for swift and resolute action, both in reform and in fighting corruption.